HBL001/Randalls/README.md

 # Randall’s Recorder – Controller Firmware
 **Microcontroller firmware for the custom Controller PCB that interfaces with the RunCam Split-H DVR.**

-This repository contains the firmware, hardware notes, and PlatformIO project structure for the *Randall’s Recorder* wearable DVR controller.
-The controller PCB provides power management, LED-based state sensing, buzzer feedback, and (in Phase 2) UART-based full digital control.
+This repository contains the firmware, hardware notes, and PlatformIO project structure for the *Randall’s Recorder* wearable controller.
+The controller PCB provides power management, LED-based state sensing, buzzer feedback.

-The PCB and its staged development plan are defined in the Controller PCB document, and the DVR reference behaviour is taken from the RunCam Split-H user manual.
+The PCB and its staged development plan are defined in the Controller PCB document, and the DVR reference behaviour is taken from the Cam user manual.

 ---